m1kethai/pari/README.md

-# Pari: a simple `paru` wrapper for displaying extra package details
+# Pari

-Pari (paru + info) is a simple wrapper script for the Paru package manager that enhances the `paru -Si [pkgname]` command by appending the corresponding package URL to the output.
-It makes it convenient to retrieve package information and quickly access relevant URLs.
+Pari (Paru + info) is a simple wrapper script for the Paru package manager that enhances the default output of `paru -Si [pkgname]` to provide additional useful info about the package.

-## Features
+> *The package's source URL is the only extra info Pari provides at the moment, but a couple other very handy features are currently in development and will be added in future releases.*

+### What it does:

-- Retrieves detailed package information using `paru -Si`.
+1. Retrieves the detailed package information using `paru -Si`
-- Appends the corresponding AUR, Arch, Chaotic-AUR, or BlackArch URL to the package information based on the package's source repository.
+2. Builds the corresponding Arch, AUR, Chaotic-AUR, or BlackArch (more repos to be supported soon) URL based on the package's source repository.
-- Provides a comprehensive view of a package's details & associated URLs in a single output.

-## Prerequisites
+3. Outputs the full set of package details with the new URL appended to the bottom.

+### Prerequisites:

 - [Paru](https://github.com/Morganamilo/paru) - Paru is an AUR helper for Arch Linux and Arch-based distributions.
 Make sure Paru is installed and configured properly before using Pari.

-## Usage
+### Usage:

 To use Pari, simply execute the script with the desired package name as an argument: